 You are encouraged to attend classes with your student or on your own on Friday.
 Please check the schedule at the registration center to avoid classes offering exams or without additional seating.

-Celebrate the season with this free event on Saturday, October 18, from 2:00-5:00 p.m.
-The festival includes pumpkin decorating with recycled materials, horse-drawn wagon rides, live music, kids’ harvest games, a cider press, and a bonfire.
+Celebrate the season with this free event on Saturday from 2 - 5 p.m.
+The festival includes pumpkin decorating with recycled materials, horse-drawn wagon rides, live music, kids’ harvest games, a cider press, and a camp fire.
 See the flyer in the registration center for more details.
-Walk
+Walk the 0.6 miles to the event or catch a shuttle from the Palme House, 101 Ward Street, leaving at the top, 20 after and 20 before the hour from 2 - 4 p.m.

 Episcopal, Catholic, and Jewish services are offered regularly on campus.
 See the schedule of events for specific times.
 Episcopal and Methodist churches are located in Gambier, and churches for those and several other denominations are located in Mount Vernon.
 Please see the flyer in the registration center for more details.